AyomideKayode/Frontend-Mentor-Manage/README.md

 ### What I learned

-In building this project, i got to learn the use of hsl color values, creating easy to use css values with on root, using SVGs and also some JavaScript.
+In building this project, I got to learn the use of hsl color values, creating easy to use css values with on root, using SVGs and also some JavaScript.

 ```
 Some JavaScript code I'm proud of